 Bandages are applied immediately following surgery to aid the healing process and to minimize movement of the breasts.
 The bandages are removed the day after surgery and patients are instructed to wear a bra 24-hours daily for the next week.
 The bra may be removed for showers.
 Patients sometimes report minor pain associated with surgery that is typically relieved by ibuprofen.
 While complications are rare, patients can minimize potential problems by carefully following the pre-operative and post-operative instructions.

 Breast reduction surgery typically costs between $3,000 – $7,000 at the Maryland Plastic Surgery Center.
 The variability in price reflects the different breast reduction techniques which Dr. Summers utilizes – the specific technique which will be used for your breast reduction will be discussed at the time of your evaluation.

-The fees include all of the following: facility fee at the Maryland Plastic Surgery Center, anesthesia with a board certified anesthesiologist, surgeon’s fee, and all office visits.
+The fees include all the following: facility fee at the Maryland Plastic Surgery Center, anesthesia with a board-certified anesthesiologist, surgeon’s fee, and all office visits.